-Before knowing about how to calculate a percentage, let us know what a percentage is?
-In this article, we will discuss in detail what is a percentage, how to calculate the per cent increase and decrease, how to estimate the per cent of a number using the percentage formula with examples.
-The topics related to percentage have been introduced to the student in Class 7 and Class 8 syllabus.
+Before knowing about how to calculate a percentage, let us know what a percentage is.
+In this article, we will discuss in detail what is a percentage, how to calculate the percent increase and decrease, how to estimate the percent of a number using the percentage formula, with examples.
+The topics related to percentage have been introduced to the students in Class 7 and Class 8 syllabus.

 Now, to calculate the percentage we have to know its formula.
 The formula to calculate percentage is equal to the ratio of the actual value to the total value multiplied by 100.
 The percentage formula is:

 Percentage, % = (Value × 100) / Total Value

 Some other important percentage formulas are:

 - Percent Increase

 - Percent Decrease

 - Percentage error formula